hathibelagal-dev/instantpolyglot/docs/eng/Turkmen.md

 The suffix **-yp/-ip** bilmek is used to express ability:

-**Men Türkmençe gürleşip bilýärin.** (I Turkmen speak-ABIL-PRES-1SG) "I can speak Turkmen."
+**Men Türkmençe gürleşip bilýärin.** (I Turkmen speak-ABIL-PRES-1SG) “I can speak Turkmen.”

 ### Necessity

 The word **gerek** (necessary) is used with the infinitive:

 **Maňa gitmek gerek.** (I-DAT go-INF necessary)
-"I need to go."
+“I need to go.”

 ### Possibility

 The suffix **-ar/-er** is used to express possibility:

 **Ol geler.** (He/she come-POSS-3SG)
-"He/she might come."
+“He/she might come.”

 ## Honorifics and Politeness